Christopher Sheels: Gradual Abolition Act

 With the 1780 Act for the Gradual Abolition of Slavery, Pennsylvania's government was the first to begin an abolition of slavery.
 But the state law was very gradual, and highly-respectful of the property rights of slaveholders.
 It freed only the future children of enslaved mothers.
 Every person enslaved in Pennsylvania before the law went into effect remained enslaved-for-life.
 Non-resident slaveholders could keep their slaves for six months while in the state.
 But, if those slaves were held in Pennsylvania longer than six months, the state law empowered them to legally free themselves.

 Philadelphia had functioned as the national capital during the Revolutionary War.
 When the Gradual Abolition Act was drafted, the federal government had a single branch – Congress – which met in the city.
 Pennsylvania specifically exempted Congressmen and their personal slaves from the 1780 state law.
 Ten years later, when the national capital returned to Philadelphia, the U.S. Constitution had been ratified and the federal government had three branches.
 Members of Congress remained exempt from Pennsylvania's Gradual Abolition Act, however, the law's effects on slaveholding officers of the Judicial and Executive branches remained unclear.

 Washington argued, privately, that his presence in Pennsylvania was solely a consequence of Philadelphia's being the temporary seat of the federal government, that he remained a citizen of Virginia, and Pennsylvania law should not apply to him.
 On the advice of his attorney general, Edmund Randolph, he systematically rotated the President's House slaves in and out of the state to prevent their establishing a six-month continuous residency.
 This rotation was arguably a violation of a 1788 amendment to the Pennsylvania law, but Washington remained unchallenged through his residency in Philadelphia.

 As the first six-month deadline approached in May 1791, Martha Washington took Sheels and Ona Judge on a two-day trip to Trenton, New Jersey, thus voiding their Pennsylvania residencies.

 Mount Vernon

 Sheels was permanently returned to Mount Vernon by January 1792, where he worked as a waiter, serving the family meals.
-Washington completed his second term as President in March 1797, and returned to Virginia.
+George Washington completed his second term as President in March 1797, and returned to Virginia.

-In September 1799, Washington discovered a note outlining an escape plan from Mount Vernon for Sheels and his fiancee.
+In September 1799, Washington discovered a note outlining Sheels' and his fiancee's self-emancipation plan.
 (The note proves that Sheels could read.)
-Washington foiled the escape.
-Three months later, Sheels was at his bedside when Washington died on December 14, 1799.
+Washington prevented their escape.
+Three months later, Sheels was at George Washington's bedside when Washington died on December 14, 1799.

 As a dower slave, Sheels was not among the 123 slaves freed by George Washington under the terms of his 1799 will.
 Following Martha Washington's 1802 death, Sheels became one of the 153 dower slaves inherited by the four Custis grandchildren.
 There is no documentation of where he lived the rest of his life or when he died.